Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/control_point.md

 #### Operators
 * **Control Point Force:** Acts upon articles with a force, allowing you to push or pull particles when they come near the control point.
 When the control point is bound to the mouse cursor, allows you to push particles away.
+* **Vortex**: Creates a vortex movement which you can lock to a control point to position the vortex independently from the rest of the particle system.